RetroDECK/ES-DE/USERGUIDE-DEV.md

 When starting ES-DE with the default settings, you will see the System view first.
 From here you can navigate your game systems and enter their respective gamelists.

-Depending on the theme, the system navigation carousel can be horizontal, vertical or displayed as a wheel.
-The default theme Slate provides horizontal navigation, i.e. you browse your systems by scrolling left or right.

 The game systems are sorted by their full names by default, as defined in the es_systems.xml file.
 It's however possible to set a custom sortname per system, as explained in the [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) document.

 ![alt text](images/es-de_system_view.png "ES-DE System View")